 Legend has it that Buddha himself visited Sopara, though it is not historically true

-An ancient Buddhist text called Divyavadana - an anthology of Buddhist tales compiled in the beginning of the Common Era, narrates a story of this fabled visit of Buddha here.
+An ancient Buddhist text called Divyavadana - an anthology of Buddhist tales compiled at the beginning of the Common Era narrates a story of this fabled visit of Buddha here.
 This text also offers a vivid description of the life and times during which the work was compiled.
 References to houses, marketplaces, palaces and a monastery give us a glimpse of Sopara which is described as a city with a fortification, a moat and 17 gates.
 ‘Aparanta' was the ancient name of North Konkan and the text referred to this region as ‘the region which is not habituated by civilised people’, a telling sign of its pre-Buddhist past.

 Divyavadana is the story of a man named Purna, the son of a rich merchant and a maid from a low caste.
 Throughout his early life Purna struggles to stake a claim in his father’s business and property, which is denied to him.
 Purna meets Buddha at Sharavasti, the capital of Kosala one of the largest cities of the 5th century BCE and invites him to visit Sopara.
 Purna then asks for permission from Buddha to visit this region and preach Buddhism.
 Legend says Buddha visited the Sopara city with 500 of his disciples.